MHaringa/insurancerating/README.md

     ## Overdispersion detected.

 Check model for (non-)normality of residuals.
-Normality of deviance residuals is in general not expected under a Poisson, and seing deviance residuals (or any other standard residuals) that differ from a straight line in a qqnorm plot is therefore in general no concern at all.
+Normality of deviance residuals is in general not expected under a Poisson, and seeing deviance residuals (or any other standard residuals) that differ from a straight line in a qqnorm plot is therefore in general no concern at all.

 Note that (for large data sets) formal tests for normality almost always yields significant results for the distribution of residuals and visual